 Everything You Need to Know About a Lead Magnet

-Guys, I’m so excited.
 I originally had this post write up on everything you need to know about a Lead Magnet, but the content was so much, that I decided to turn it into a small ecourse.
-I still have the write up below, but my ecourse is now available and FREE (for a limited time).
-This ecourse is complete with video tutorials.
+It is available to you for a small fee of only $9.
+This ecourse is complete with step by step video tutorials.

 So, with that said, I’m here to tell you everything you need to know about a Lead Magnet and how to create one on your WordPress website without spending any money on paying a subscription cost to a lead generation service provider.
 This tutorial is very comprehensive and you will find nothing like it.
 Most marketing experts will TELL you about Lead Magnets, but will not SHOW you how to do it step by step.